-• Both vert and vrt2 Opentype features are activated, unless they are explicitly activated or deactivated (as the third line in the example below).
+• OpenType Feature vrt28 is automatically activated, unless vert and//or vrt2 are explicitly activated or deactivated (as the second line in the example below).

-'''

-\tfont\S=file:KozMinPr6N-Regular.otf:jfm=ujisv

-% vert and vrt2 are automatically activated

-\tfont\T=file:KozMinPr6N-Regular.otf:jfm=ujisv;-vert % vert and vrt2 are not activated
+''' \tfont\S=file:KozMinPr6N-Regular.otf:jfm=ujisv % vrt2 is automatically activated \tfont\T=file:KozMinPr6N-Regular.otf:jfm=ujisv;-vert % vert and vrt2 are not activated \tfont\U=file:ipaexm.ttf:jfm=ujisv % vert is automatically activated, since this font does not have vrt2 '''

-'''

-- ... - One have to specify the name of vertical JFM in jfm=(name).
-LuaTEX-ja ships following vertical JFMs: - jfm-ujisv.lua A standard vertical JFM in LuaTeX-ja.
-This JFM is based on upnmlminr-v.tfm, a metric for UTF/OTF package that is used in upTeX. - jfm-tmin.lua A counterpart for tmin10.tfm, which is one of the default Japanese font metric shipped with pTpX.
+- Sometimes vert and/or vrt2 are not activated while one specified activation of these feature.
+This is because the font does not define these features in current combination of script tag and language system identifier. - In this situation, LuaTeX-ja performs all replacements which is defined in vert feature for some scripts for some languages. - Furthermore, a glyph is automatically rotated 90 degrees, if it is not replaced by vert feature for any script for any language, and if it is marked as 'r" or "Tr" in UAX #50. - One have to specify the name of vertical JFM in jfm=(name).
+LuaTEX-ja ships following vertical IFMs: - jfm-ujisv.lua A standard vertical JFM in LuaTeX-ja.
+This JFM is based on upnmlminr-v.tfm, a metric for UTF/OTF package that is used in upTeX. - jfm-tmin.lua A counterpart for tmin10.tfm, which is one of the default Japanese font metric shipped with pTeX.